OsamaNagi/shop.js/README.md

   ```

-Replace the values in .env with your own values.
+Replace the values in app.js with your own values.

 4. Start the application: